pmbittner/Polypropylene/README.md

     Pizza * pizzaFunghi = prefab.create({});
     ```
     To customise the individual instances created by a prefab, custom parameters may be specified.
-    For example, the scoville of the TomatoSauce can be made variable by replacing it in the json file by:
+    For example, the scoville of the `TomatoSauce` can be made variable in the json file by introducing a variable name:
     ```json
     "scoville": "${hotness}"
     ```